apranav19/CanHeEscape/README.md

 The web page presents a nice simulation of the maze using JavaScript.

+You can checkout a live demo of my project for a simple test case: (http://example.com/).

 Here's a screenshot of my project:

 !['Can he escape'](img/maze.png "Can he escape?")